 Chemo acne skincare routine

 Cancer treatment can leave skin unbelievably sensitive and fragile so steer clear of alcohol-loaded face wipes and foaming face washes containing drying sulphates (like sodium laurel sulphate or SLS).
-Instead choose our By Sarah London Balancer Oil-to-milk Cleanser that whisks away makeup, SPF and sweat (thanks hot flashes!) without stripping skin.
+Instead choose our Balancer Cream Cleanser that whisks away makeup, SPF and sweat (thanks hot flashes!) without stripping skin.
 Simply massage it in using circular motions then wash away with warm water to remove.

-Instead of aggressive spot-blitzing ingredients, our multi award-winning Ally Blemish Recovery Oil boasts upcycled hemp seed oil – a gentle and sustainable salicylic acid alternative.
-This healing blend cleverly brings the skin's disrupted microbiome into balance (a common effect of chemo) while reducing inflammation and bacterial infection.
+Instead of aggressive spot-blitzing ingredients, our multi award-winning Ally Recovery Facial Oil boasts hemp seed oil, jojoba and papaya.
+This healing, lightweight facial oil cleverly brings the skin's disrupted microbiome into balance (a common effect of chemo) while reducing inflammation and bacterial infection.
 The result?
 Redness is eased and skin feels calmer, smoother, clearer and more comfortable.
-Apply a few drops all over or gently pat and press it into smaller clusters of spots.
+Massage a few drops into cleansed, damp skin or after your moisturiser.

 Our Reviver Hydrating Mist is another chemo skin superstar.
 It specifically cares for your skin's microbiome and protective barrier - both of which can take a hit during cancer treatment.
-Simply veil on throughout the day – or before your chosen oil – to leave skin balanced, radiant and restored.
+Simply veil on throughout the day – or after cleansing and before applying your moisturiser and face oil – to leave skin balanced, radiant and restored.

 Please note: You should always seek medical assistance if you experience any new rashes, peeling or redness following cancer treatment.

-Join our Newsletter to receive our latest news, arrivals and skincare tips straight to your inbox every week.
-All content © BY SARAH LONDON.
+Join our Newsletter to receive our latest news, arrivals and skincare tips.
+All content © By Sarah.
 All rights reserved.